-Q: Should I buy a standing rib roast (bone-in) or a rolled rib roast (boneless and tied)?
-A: This is personal preference, but most typically prefer a standing rib roast (bone-in).
+This is a personal preference, but most typically prefer a standing rib roast (bone-in).
 To get the best of both worlds, have your butcher remove the rib bones, then tie them back on with butcher string.
 Cooking a prime rib with the bones on the bottom creates an amazing natural roasting rack.

-Q: What's the best rub for a prime rib?
-A: We love Traeger's Prime Rib Rub, obviously.
+We love Traeger's Prime Rib Rub, obviously.
 This particular rub was specifically designed and tested to enhance the flavor of your prime rib.
 If you want to keep it simpler, kosher salt and freshly cracked black pepper gets the job done nicely.
 One other little recommendation: Rub the cut ends of your roast with butter before roasting.
-It helps form those crusty end piece that your guests will fight over.
+It helps form those crusty end pieces that your guests will fight over.

 Having your prime rib at room temperature allows for the most even penetration of heat during the cooking process.

 Yes, however, if you only smoke the roast you will not have the sought-after crunchy ends.
 With a boneless roast, plan roughly 30 minutes per pound at 180 degrees for a rare roast.
 For a bone-in, plan 32 minutes per pound.
 Cook to temperature, instead of time, and have your internal thermometer handy.

 Products to help you achieve the perfect Prime Rib.

 Experience the evolution of fire with Traeger's next generation of wood pellet grills.Shop Now